What’s the Difference between a Lawyer and a Barrister?

-A lawyer is a legal professional who specialises in a specific area of law.
-These areas of law include criminal law, family law, civil law, corporate law, construction law, etc. The term ‘lawyer’ is also an umbrella term for solicitor, barrister, judge, prosecutor, and even for minister of justice.
+A lawyer is any legal professional who can give legal advice to a client.
+The term ‘lawyer’ is an umbrella term for solicitor, barrister, judge, prosecutor, and even for the minister of justice.

 Barristers also give legal advice and this is usually for clients whose case escalated into something bigger.
 As court experts and advocates, they are expected to make sure that the client is taking the proper steps throughout their legal situation.